Vira people: About the Balabwe clan

 In terms of the Balabwe recent strain she began in 1840 by Prince Namango brother of King Muluta 2.
-The king, having adopted the Muslim religion, he lent strong hands to Arab slave to slavery in his country and in neighboring countries at the time.
-He also had disputes with its big brother the king about slavery.
+The king, having adopted the Muslim religion, lent strong support to Arab slave traders in his country and in neighboring countries at the time.
+He also had disputes with his big brother, the king, about slavery.
 He was fiercely opposed to the king to have a covenant with the Arabs in the trade of human beings.
 The King refused to give up its alliances with Arabas, whereupon her little brothers decided to opt out of his clan BeneLenghe Balabwe to return to the old clan of his ancestor.

 After this fight, in 1840, left Namango Katala up and move to another land that the people giving the name of Muhungu, that is to say, a place of refuge.
 These Balabwe of recent strain BeneLenghe share with the country of Katala, height Rugenge (Kanvinvira).
-The village Rutemba them also belongs.
+The village Rutemba also belongs to them.
 Muhungu of his son Mushaba Mbuti "Mulyama" from base to another location in the city Kitija, which today is in the Chiefdom of Bafuliru.

-There's still traces its banana plantation, called "Kigundu kya Mulyama" (the banana plantation of Mulyama).
-This name Mulyama (who drinks until morning) was given to him in connection with his inclinations exaggerated consumption of the drink.
-When he landed in a village, he could not proceed without having finished all the drink that it contained two glasses at his own expense, all the villagers.
+There are still traces its banana plantation, called "Kigundu kya Mulyama" (the banana plantation of Mulyama).
+The name Mulyama (who drinks until morning) was given to him in connection with his exaggerated consumption of the drink.
+When he landed in a village, he could not proceed without having finished all the drink that it contained, two glasses at his own expense, for all the villagers.
 Mulyama built several other cities in this part of the country including Katala (near Namirye) Mujaga (around Lemera) Ndegu (Katobo), etc. where he was installing his brothers Balabwe.

 In the land of Katala, areas likely descendants of Namango include: Shora and Rutemba.
 But, most of their fields lie in what is today the Chiefdom of Bufuliru, as we have just seen.
-And in the Rusizi Plain Chiefdom, there is the whole country Kagando and Kagozi.
-Luhindiza's son Mushaba Mbuti Mulyama, refused to live in the cities which his father had founded, whose popular culture was essentially based on drunkenness unabated.
+And in the Rusizi Plain Chiefdom, there is the whole country's Kagando and Kagozi.
+Luhindiza's son Mushaba Mbuti Mulyama refused to live in the cities which his father had founded, whose popular culture was essentially based on unabated drunkenness.
 He still lived with his grandfather in the land of Namango Muhungu.
 Then he returned to Katala their city of origin.
 Time after it based very close to Katala, his own city named Rutemba.